GSA/piv-guides/_userconfig/1_ssh.md

 These steps will help you to:

   * Authenticate your PIV.
-  * Ensure that your Windows computer and Jump server recognize your PIV.
+  * Ensure that your Windows computer and SSH server recognize your PIV.
   * Enable the correct drivers on your computer for SSH.

 #### Install PuTTY-CAC